stencho/ShareHole/README.md

 This means that the server is able to use ImageMagick to render RAWs and Adobe files for you.

-The config loader will write the default server config below to config_dir/server on first start, and the server will do its best to keep this config file structure.
+The config loader will write the default server config below, including comments, to config_dir/server on first start, and the server will do its best to keep this config file structure.

 'server' config file
 ```ini